willthames/devops-singapore-2016/slides/sources/01-intro.md

 * A single module allows the execution of a self-contained task.
+* Modules are designed to provide an abstraction around simple and complex tasks to allow them to be repeatable and handle error conditions nicely
+* We've already briefly seen the `ping` and
+  `command` modules.

+---

+# Built-in modules
 * There are modules for an awful lot of things - e.g.:
-    * configuring services in AWS
+    * configuring services in AWS, Google, Azure, Openstack etc.
     * installing OS packages
     * writing to files
     * updating network devices